kpuka/SIMAH/_resources/01 data-formatting.md

 ---
 title: Data Formatting Checklist
-permalink: /resources/data-formatting/
+permalink: /resources/data_formatting/
 excerpt_separator: <!--more-->
 tags:
   - formatting
 ---

+<!--more-->

 Review of how data should be formatted to allow statisticians to quickly become familiar with your data to effectively facilitate data analyses.

-<!--more-->

-For a PDF version of this checklist,  <a href="/files/posts/Data Formatting Checklist.pdf" target="_blank"> click here </a>.

 Before sending any data to a statistician, review each point below and check off each item: